 HACI foundry workers revived old methods of sand molding and lost wax foundry processes to cast the intricate pieces.
 They also devised support systems to attach the finished ornamentation to the structure.
 Through trial and error, HACI architects and artisans replaced every damaged or missing piece of metal ornamentation, authentically restoring the entire four-story ZCMI façade.

-It was this nucleus of artisans and craftsmen that later became Historical Arts & Casting, Inc. To our knowledge, HACI was the only organization able to produce workable ornamental metal designs and finished pieces.
+It was this nucleus of artisans and craftsmen that became Historical Arts & Casting, Inc. in August 1987.
+To our knowledge, HACI was the only organization able to produce workable ornamental metal designs and finished pieces.
 The Friends of Cast Iron Architecture, a national organization, took note of HACI’s accomplishments and publicized their unique abilities.
 Since virtually no other designers and artisans were skilled in this area, HACI was kept busy producing authentic metal ornamentation for projects all across the country, including a number of famous structures listed on the National Historic Register.

 With the rediscovery of cast metal ornamentation methods, prominent architects from around the country started calling HACI to help with modern buildings by re-creating, combining and modifying styles from different periods.
 HACI designed innovative and award-winning ornamentation for projects from coast to coast.
 HACI has improved on the cast iron concept by using modern alloys, which are more durable and corrosion resistant than simple iron.
 New finishes allow ornamentation to look like iron, stone, marble, terra cotta or other materials, making ornamental metal a flexible building alternative.
 Additionally, traditional casting methods have been combined with mass production principles to keep ornamental metal an economical building alternative.